6 tips for how to budget your money

 5. Find a plan to deal with debt that works for you

 If you have debt from credit cards or loans, making a plan to tackle it could help you feel more in control — and help you set your budget successfully.There are strategies that can help with handling debt.
-Check out the snowball method and the avalanche method to see if either works for you.
+Check out the snowball method or and the avalanche method to see if either works for you.

 6. Adjust as needed